 Dry eye caused by insufficient tear production or tears that evaporate too quickly in your eye is a medical condition that requires treatment.
 Before effective treatment can be administered, our doctors must identify the root cause of your dry eye:

-The LipiFlow Thermal Pulsation System by TearScience is the only FDA approved procedure for treating meibomian gland dysfunction.
+The LipiFlow Thermal Pulsation System by TearScience is the only FDA approved procedure for treating meibomian gland dysfunction (dry eye).
 Lipiflow can provide long term relief with each treatment.
 Carolinas Centers for Sight, P.C. is pleased to offer the LipiFlow Thermal Pulsation System by TearScience®.

 The process works by applying a combination of directed heat and pressure therapy to unblock meibomian glands and allow your body to resume its natural production of tear film oil.
 A disposable LipiFlow® Activator eyepiece is inserted under your lower and upper eyelids and is shaped to prevent contact with your cornea.
 Once in place, you simply recline in the treatment chair and experience the 12-minute procedure.

 Eye allergy triggers such as pollen, pet dander, dust mites, cigarette smoke and even perfume can cause eye irritation that ultimately leads to dry eye symptoms.
 You can try to minimize ocular allergies by making changes to your daily activities such as: